Michael Farmer, Baron Farmer

-Michael Stahel Farmer, Baron Farmer (born 17 December 1944), nicknamed Mr. Copper, is a British businessman, former Treasurer of the Conservative Party, and life peer in the House of Lords.
-He is active in combating family breakdown and its repercussions, supported Brexit, and is a devout born-again Christian.
+Michael Stahel Farmer, Baron Farmer (born 17 December 1944), nicknamed "Mr Copper", is a British businessman, former treasurer of the Conservative Party and life peer in the House of Lords.
+He is the father-in-law of American political commentator Candace Owens.

 Early and personal life

 Farmer was born in Tonbridge, Kent, England.
-His sister, actress Suzan Farmer, died of cancer in 2017.
-Michael has described how he and his sister had a violent and chaotic early childhood, characterised by "poverty, neglect and shame."
-His father, David S. Farmer, a metals trader, was wounded in World War II and died at the age of 40 due to alcoholism when Farmer was aged four, and he and his sister narrowly avoided removal from their mother's care due to her own struggle with alcohol.
+He is the brother of the actress Suzan Farmer, who died of cancer in 2017.
+Farmer has described how he and his sister had a violent and chaotic early childhood characterised by "poverty, neglect and shame".
+His father, David S. Farmer, a metals trader, was wounded in World War II and died at the age of 40 due to alcoholism when Farmer was aged four.
+He and his sister narrowly avoided removal from their mother's care due to her own struggle with alcohol.
 Farmer was educated at Wantage Grammar School, as a boarder.
 His mother died when he was 25 years old.

 In 1975, in the City of London, Farmer married Jennifer Potts.
 They have three children.
-His son George Farmer, who ran unsuccessfully for the then Brexit Party in the 2019 European Parliament election and was CEO of conservative social networking app Parler, married the American political commentator Candace Owens in 2019.
+His son George Farmer, who ran unsuccessfully for the Brexit Party at the 2019 European Parliament election and was CEO of the conservative social networking app Parler, married the American political commentator Candace Owens in 2019.

-Farmer is a born-again Christian, having become religious when he was 35 years old, and preaches at the 800-year-old St Helen's Church, Bishopsgate, in the City, around the corner from the London Metal Exchange.
+Farmer is a born-again Christian, having become religious when he was 35 years old, and preaches at the 800-year-old St Helen's Church, Bishopsgate, in the City of London around the corner from the London Metal Exchange.
 He became the Christian deputy chair and trustee of the Council of Christians and Jews in 2016.
-He sponsors the Ark All Saints Academy in Camberwell, South London, created with the goal of improving education for disadvantaged children.
+He sponsors the Ark All Saints Academy in Camberwell in South London which was created with the goal of improving education for disadvantaged children.